bobheadxi/gobenchdata/README.md

 ### Setup

+The default action, `uses: bobheadxi/gobenchdata@v1`, is distributed as a [Docker container action](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action).
+This means that the Go version benchmarks are run with are tied to the version of Go that ships with the `gobenchdata` action.
+For greater flexibility, such as to use custom Go versions, see [custom setup](#custom-setup).

+Learn more about GitHub Actions in the [official documentation](https://github.com/features/actions).

+#### Docker container action

 For example, in `.github/workflows/push.yml`, using [the new YAML syntax for workflows](https://help.github.com/en/articles/workflow-syntax-for-github-actions), a simple benchmark [run and publish workflow](#publishing) would look like:

 ```yml